 Rule Sanity Checks (Solana)

-The --rule_sanity option enables automatic checks that warn the user about potential problems in the specification.
-Currently only one sanity check has been implemented: the vacuity check.
+The rule_sanity option enables automatic checks that warn about potential problems in the specification.
+Currently the only supported sanity check is the one called vacuity.

 Note